clarkedayo/Telecard/src/content/homepage/_index.md

     image: "/images/service-1.png"
     content: "Simply add funds to your TeleCard.
 Spend anywhere in the world.
 It's the quickest and the most discreet way to spend your crypto assets.
 No hidden costs.
 No surprises."
     bulletpoints:
-      - "3% Deposit fee"
+      - "4% Deposit fee"
-      - "$50 Minimum deposit"
+      - "Instant cards"
-      - "Apple Pay, Google Pay, Samsung Pay"
+      - "Fast Support"
     button:
       enable: false
       label: "Purchase "